anmarjarjees/node-events-demo/README.md

 # Node Events Demonstration
-Quick Demo About using Events in Node.js JS runtime environment.
+Quick Demo About using Events in Node.js (JS runtime environment).